Wide format printers are necessary for designing and photography business that print large sized pieces.

 The printer supports direct printing from a USB and also has 320 GB internal harddisk so that you may print very large photos and queue up jobs.

-Other than that, connectivity wise it offers USB, WiFi and Ethernet.
+Other than that, connectivity wise this printer has an ethernet port, USB, and WiFi.

 This is primarily an A1 size roll printer with front loading cut sheet feeding as well.
 It can support two roles at a time with automatic switching.
 It takes about 1:37 minutes to print A1 sheet at standard quality.